ChristopherLajoie/PMC_CapCarbone/doc/plc-architecture.md

 ### 5.4 Process-level sequencing (PRG_Cycle)

-`PRG_Cycle` is a higher-level program that manages the overall process state machine (heat exchange, adsorption, regeneration) using a simple `Status` integer and booleans from `GVL_Process` (`StartHeatExchange`, `RegenerationRunning`, etc.).
-While only its declaration is visible in the export, its role is to sequence the different modes by issuing appropriate actuator and stepper commands through the mechanisms described above.
+`PRG_Cycle` is a higher-level program that manages the overall process state machine (heat exchange, adsorption, regeneration) using a `Status` integer to flag motion status and booleans from `GVL` to conditionaly control execution based on the state of machine security mechanism.

 ## 6. Typical flow from HMI to motion